Is Entrepreneurship for You?

 As the name implies, opportunist entrepreneurs want to jump into business opportunities at the right time.
 They then sell when the business peaks.
 Opportunists have a keen eye for spotting new markets and new products that will yield enormous growth.

 These types of entrepreneurs see themselves as successful if they are able to generate large amounts of residual and passive income.
 They want to see a steady cash flow even when they are not working.
 An opportunist's weakness is that they can be too impulsive.
 This can lead to some great business opportunities.
 But it can also lead to situations that are not well-considered or planned.

 If one of the above types of entrepreneurs sounds like you, it's wise to play to the strengths that go along with that type while remaining aware of the downsides.

 Why Small Businesses Fail

-In his book Small Business Management, Michael Ames gives the following reasons for small business failure (Gustav Berle adds two more reasons in The Do It Yourself Business Book, numbers 9 and 10):
+In his book Small Business Management, Michael Ames gives the following eight reasons for small business failure.
+Numbers nine and ten are additional reasons that Gustav Berle added in The Do It Yourself Business Book:

 - Lack of experience

 - Poor Location